splunk/public-o11y-docs/gdi/prometheus-exporter/prometheus-exporter.md

 ## Description

 The Prometheus Exporter monitor reads metrics of all metric types from a [Prometheus exporter](https://prometheus.io/docs/instrumenting/exporters/) endpoint.
+A Prometheus Exporter is a piece of software that fetches statistics from another, non-Prometheus system, and turns them into Prometheus metrics.
 For a description of the Prometheus metric types, see [Metric Types](https://prometheus.io/docs/concepts/metric_types/).

 This monitor is available on Kubernetes, Linux, and Windows.